Mountains of the Moon

 Travel Guide

-Preparing for
+Preparing for the Mountains

-Success in the Rwenzoris favors the prepared.
-From essential gear to travel logistics, here is everything you need to know before your ascent.
+From essential gear to travel logistics, here is everything you need to know before your ascent into the magical and unpredictable terrain of the Mountains of the Moon.

-Essential Gear
+1. Essential Gear

 Boots